Create connected metrics in Power BI

 - Axis value – measure is calculated at the last data point in time series and history is pulled in.

 Currently there are limitations on the values you can choose in a visual.

 - In a 100% stacked bar or column chart, Power BI will pull in the measure value rather than the percentage.

 - In a multi-row card, Power BI will pull in the first measure in the card.

 - In gauges and KPI tiles, Power BI will pull in the value, but not the target, or the min or max value in the gauge.

 - In a table with more than one column of measures, Power BI selects the first measure in the row.

-    - Get started with goals in Power BI
+- Get started with metrics in Power BI

-    - Create scorecards and manual goals in Power BI
+- Create scorecards and manual metrics in Power BI

-    - Stay on top of your goals in Power BI
+- Stay on top of your metrics in Power BI

 More questions?
 Try the Power BI Community.